SwiftProjectOrganization/MahJong_Scores_4_0.swift/README.md

 ## To do

-1. Icloud storage of tournaments.

-2. Horizontal alignment in CompletedGameView.swift needs to be improved.

-3. Use of @AppStorage for rule set and wind positioning in Tournaments.swift
+1. Use of @AppStorage for rule set and wind positioning in Tournaments.swift

-4. Currently the IndividualTournamentView shows game status according to the current wind.
-It might be better to hold player positions fixed.

-5. Is it useful to keep an overall average player score across tournaments?
+2. Is it useful to keep an overall average player score across tournaments?